Ja Morant suspended from team activities after second video circulates showing him flash a gun - Local News 8

 Glendale police did not press charges against Morant.

-Morant met with NBA Commissioner Adam Silver after the Denver incident.
+Morant met with Silver after the Denver incident.
 The 23-year-old told ESPN they had an “open discussion.”

 Morant’s conduct “was irresponsible, reckless and potentially very dangerous,” Silver said in a statement.
 “It also has serious consequences given his enormous following and influence, particularly among young fans who look up to him.”